EPCCed/hpcss24/README.md

  * 15:30 Group 1 arrives back at Bayes
  * 16:00 Group 2 tour finishes and boards taxis for return to Bayes
  * 16:30 Group 2 arrives back at Bayes

+Someone from EPCC will travel with each group (in one of the two taxis).

 The groups are: